Immunizations required by your employer

 Check that you are vaccinated against or have immunity to measles, mumps, rubella, pertussis, and chickenpox.
 If you could be exposed to blood and bodily fluids in the workplace, make certain you receive the hepatitis B vaccine, optimally before completing any training programs.

 If you had these diseases in the past or don't know your vaccination status, check with your healthcare provider.
 S/he may be able to give you a blood test to determine whether or not you have immunity.

 Does your job require international travel?

 If so, you may be at higher risk of exposure to diseases that are no longer common in the United States, such as measles, rubella, diphtheria, and polio.
-See our travel immunization page for more information about how to protect yourself before going abroad.
+Find more information about travel immunizations.

 Talk to your doctor to find out if you need

 additional vaccines to protect you at work or find a clinic.